hove-io/navitia/scripts/README.md

 ## Dev environment installation

-Aftermath the installation, it will be possible to :
+Following the installation, it will be possible to :
  - Compile kraken
  - Run all integration and Unit tests
  - Run docker tests (tyr)